NativeScript/docs-v7/ui/ui-with-xml.md

 });
 ```

-Load XML file with JavaScript code-behind by finding the specified XML file name through the specified path in the exports of the modules.
+Load the XML file with JavaScript code-behind by finding the specified XML filename through the specified path in the exports of the modules.
 JavaScript file with the same name will be required and served as code-behind of the XML.
 ```JavaScript
 var builder = require("ui/builder");
 var myComponentInstance = builder.load({